OpenDataManchester/Open3P/docs/1_Start_Here/1_2_Key_Concepts.md

 - an individual unit (e.g., a bottle)
 - parts made from different materials (e.g., a window on a sandwich box)
 - zippers, taps, etc. (even though attached)
+- general template used for packaging manufacturers to store information.
+- these components can be used by multiple users and combined with other components in different ways

 ## Product
 - That which is contained inside of the packaging

-## Component Catalogue
-- general template used for packaging manufacturers to store information.
-- these components can be used by multiple users and combined with other components in different ways

 ## Complete Packaging
 - Components are combined to make complete packaging